Yoctol/bottender/website/versioned_docs/version-0.15.17/Platforms-Telegram.md

 });
 ```

-After running up the bot server, you can use [bottender CLI](commands) command to setup webhook.
+After running up the bot server, you can use [bottender CLI](commands) command to set up webhook.

 ```
 $ bottender telegram webhook set -w <YOUR_WEBHOOK_URL>